 In the first half of this year, Malaysia still outsold Indonesia in sales of plywood to Japan.

 ITTO’s report attributes the decline in production to the government’s strict implementation of logging restrictions in Sarawak, resulting in a decline in production.
 Plywood factories are facing a shortage of logs, especially high-quality logs, and are forced to cut production of panel products due to the sharp decline in log production in Sarawak in recent years.
 This has led some suppliers to lag several months behind in delivering contract orders to Japan.

 The main plywood suppliers have pushed up the prices of their products sold to Japan since the end of last year, as lower production has led to higher logs costs.
 Malaysia and Indonesia (plywood) suppliers are preparing to raise prices before the rainy season (usually starting in the fourth quarter of each year), while Japan’s offer is limited.

 The ITTO report quoted trade news from the Japan Timber Report (JLR) as saying: “Importers find it difficult to purchase in the future because there is a surplus order balance, so they only buy the minimum necessary quantity.
-Malaysia is the second largest exporter of plywood in China.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Malaysia is the second largest exporter of plywood in China.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.